joffreynk/loaderboard/README.md

 # Leaderboard

-> web application to record game players and their scores
+> web application to record game players and their scores, the application uses data from API.
+A user can add and retrieve data

 ## Built With